Can I take time off if I am sick or a family member is sick?

 Maybe – it depends on how many workers your company has and the number of hours you have worked.
 See the legal aid booklet, Taking Time Off from Work.

 Will I get paid for the time off?

 You might get paid sick time if all of these things are true:

 - Your company has 50 or more employees.

-- You have worked enough total hours for your employer to qualify for paid time off and you recently worked an average of 10 hours per week.
+- You have worked enough total hours for your employer to qualify for paid time off and you recently worked an average of at least 10 hours per week.

 - Your company does not already give you paid time off (like personal or vacation leave days) that you can use when you or a family member are sick.

 - You are an hourly worker who is entitled to minimum wage and overtime.

 To find out more about paid sick time, call the State of Connecticut Department of Labor at 860-263-6790.